-You can avoid many common overuse injuries by learning proper methods and body position for any exercise.
+You can avoid many common overuse injuries by learning proper methods for any exercise.
 It is just as important to ensure you are increasing your exercise slowly.
-You want to limit your increases to a 10% each week over the previous week at a maximum.
+You want to limit your increases to 10% each week over the previous week at a maximum.
 That includes both length of time and level of effort needed, combined.
 If you’re a total couch potato, don’t start by running for 10 minutes.
 Instead, start with a 10-minute walk daily.
-With weight lifting, don’t increase both length of the workout and amount by 10% each in the same week.
+With weight lifting, don’t increase both the length of the workout and amount by 10% each in the same week.

 Physical therapists or occupational therapists can assess your activities and environment; ensuring you move in the safest way possible.
 Your insurance provider will generally cover your PT/OT costs with a referral from your provider.
 Small sidenote: Tell your primary care provider, “this injury is limiting me in the following ways:” followed by each limitation.
 This will be incredibly beneficial for you getting your insurance to cover the therapy.
 Make sure you tell your PT/OT what is being limited as well.
 Whether work, housework, childcare, sports, or sleep, the PT/OT can only help what they know about.
 Contact your employee health representative if you believe the injury is related to an activity required for your work.
 They can assess your environment and recommend ergonomic changes to your work area.
 Typically, you go through your Human Resources to handle this.